techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/Processes.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/fffad448-b417-490e-be8d-e2a93e0b84e7)

-I first tried authenticating with Binky Pinky as I had that password at hand and couldn't remember receiving or creating a password for elmarie_ but this didn't work, so I created a password for elmarie_ but again I couldn't start telnet as telnet-service.service not found
+I first tried authenticating with user Binky Pinky as I had that password at hand and couldn't remember receiving or creating a password for elmarie_ but this didn't work, so I created a password for elmarie_ but again I couldn't start telnet as telnet-service.service not found

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/eb0c37b2-acff-4709-9aed-709ec69e0c24)